bob-fornal/work-notes/Cloud/AWS/CSAA/AWS-Fundamentals.md

 Deleting ...

-All logical, then all physical, resources deleted.
+All logical resources then all physical resources deleted.

 1. Go to the CloudFormation console.
 2. Select the Stack.
 3. Click the **Delete** button.
-4.
+4. Click the **Delete** button on the modal.